aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfilter/_index.md

 ### getValue1() {#getValue1--}

+<b>@deprecated.</b> Please use the 'value1' property instead.
 Gets the string value1 of the label pivot filter.

 ```javascript
 getValue1() : string;